So, you’ve decided you want to build your own website – but you’ve already found yourself faced with a dilemma: Weebly vs WordPress.

-Weebly has four pricing plans ranging from $5 to $38 per month (billed annually), plus a free plan.
+Weebly has three pricing plans ranging from $6 to $26 per month (billed annually), plus a free plan.
 This means Weebly has options for sites of different types and sizes, whether you’re building an online store or a small portfolio.

 Take a look at the basics of each plan below:

-- Free plan: $0 – comes with free SSL security, a Weebly.com domain, and Weebly adverts onsite.
+- Free plan: $0 – comes with free SSL security, a Weebly.com domain, and Weebly adverts onsite, and lets you sell online.
 Best for building and perfecting your site before promoting it.

-- Connect: $5/month (billed annually), or $8 month-to-month – lets you connect your own domain.
+- Personal: $6/month (billed annually), or $9 month-to-month – lets you connect your own domain, but still displays adverts.
 Best for very basic sites.

-- Pro: $12/month (billed annually), or $18 month-to-month – unlocks basic ecommerce functions.
+- Professional: $12/month (billed annually), or $16 month-to-month – removes adverts and unlocks better features.
 Best for small online stores and professional personal brands.

-- Business: $25/month (billed annually), or $35 month-to-month – unlocks professional ecommerce features, advanced marketing, and priority support.
+- Performance: $26/month (billed annually), or $29 month-to-month – unlocks professional ecommerce features, advanced analytics, and priority support.
 Best for business sites.

-With all of Weebly’s paid plans, you get a free domain included that lasts for your first year.
-This is especially good for anyone just starting out, as it means you get a professional domain with zero financial risk.
+You get a free domain included on Weebly’s Professional plan and above, when you choose an annual plan.
+This free domain lasts for your first year and is especially good for anyone just starting out, as it means you get a professional domain with zero financial risk.

 Weebly’s paid plans don’t come with a free trial, but you do get a 30-day refund period in case you change your mind.